p17smyr/cv/README.md

 **Email_2:** tonia_smyrliadi@yahoo.gr

 ## Studies
+2017-today: Student on Computer science Department

-Graduate on Μarketing and Αdvertising department School of administration and economics of Athens
+2003-2010: Graduate on Μarketing and Αdvertising department School of administration and economics of Athens